nis12ram/UnifiedSalesReportingPipeline/README.md

 The UnifiedSalesReporting pipeline is built using:
 1. **Azure Data Factory**: *Modular and reusable pipelines with detailed centralized logging*, *historical backfilling*, *and fault-tolerant orchestration using retry and restart-from-failure mechanisms*.
-2. **Azure Databricks**: *Parameterized notebooks*, *metadata enrichment for processed data*, *robust data quality checks with quarantine handling*,*and data rescue support for schema drift and unexpected data*.
+2. **Azure Databricks**: *Parameterized notebooks*, *metadata enrichment for processed data*, *robust data quality checks with quarantine support*,*and data rescue support for schema drift and unexpected data*.
-3. **Azure Data Lake Storage Gen2**: *Layered Landing–Raw–Processed zones to manage data lifecycle, quality, and governance*.
+3. **Azure Data Lake Storage Gen2**: *Layered landing, raw, processed, and metadata zones to manage the data lifecycle, quality, and governance*.
-4. **Delta Lake**: *ACID-compliant unified storage ensuring reliable, scalable, and consistent analytics*.
+4. **Delta Lake**: *ACID-compliant unified storage optimized with optimized writes, auto-compaction, and partitioning to ensure reliable, scalable, and consistent analytics*.

 It solves issues of inconsistent file schemas, data quality (e.g., negative revenue, missing product information), and differing regional formats by applying robust data engineering practices throughout the workflow.